 Certain employer-provided transportation benefits are excluded from the employee's income.
 The exclusion applies to transit passes, parking, and transportation in a commuter vehicle between the employee's residence and place of employment.
-The maximum federal exclusion from an employee's income in 2016 is \$255 per month for parking and \$130 per month for transit passes and transportation in a commuter vehicle.
-For Minnesota tax purposes, the maximum exclusion of \$255 per month also applies to transit passes and transportation in a commuter vehicle.
+The maximum federal exclusion from an employee's income in 2018 is \$260 per month for parking, transit passes and transportation in a commuter vehicle.
 The maximum amounts are adjusted annually for inflation.

 These benefits were first excluded by statute in 1984.
-The federal provision was last changed in 2014 when the maximum exclusion for parking also applied to transit passes and commuter vehicles for 2014.
-In 2014 Minnesota enacted a subtraction which, in effect, applies the higher exclusion amount to all employee transportation benefits, regardless of the federal treatment.
+The federal provision was last changed in 2015 when the maximum exclusion for transit passes and commuter vehicles was permanently set equal to the maximum parking exclusion.

-Fiscal Year Impact

-2016 2017 2018 2019

-State General Fund \$40,000,000 \$42,300,000 \$43,800,000 \$45,400,000
+Fiscal Year 2018 2019 2020 2021 State General Fund \$40,600,000 \$42,100,000 \$42,800,000 \$44,000,000

-1.10 CAFETERIA PLANS
+1.10 Cafeteria Plans